jonathon-langford/ftr-18-020/fitting/README.md

 ## Background model

+The scripts for the background model live in `background_model/`

+For the background model building, you need to checkout the `flashggFinalFit` directory from git@github.com:cms-analysis/flashggFinalFit.git (run under `CMSSW_7_4_7`.

+You need to copy the following files into the `Background/test` directory: `fTest.cpp`,  `makeBkgPlots.cpp`,  `plotweightedbands.cpp` and compile with `make`.
+(Note the last .cpp file will be needed later for the diphoton mass plots!)

+* First, to combine the various background MC workspaces, use the two scripts ,`background_model/combineData_leptonic.C` and `background_model/combineData.C`  - make sure to change the path at the top to the appropriate input workspaces.
+* Next, run the fTest and make the background workspace for combine using these scripts:  `background_model/edRunBackgroundScripts_leptonic.sh` and `background_model/edRunBackgroundScripts.sh`.
+This creates some simple plots which show the fits to the MC

 ## Extracting results

 ### Datacards
 The final datacards used in FTR-18-020 are included in the `ftr-18-020_approval/datacards/` directory.
 These are as follows: